Chants of ‘shame on you’ greet guests at White House correspondents’ dinner shadowed by war in Gaza

 “How can you still go when your colleagues in Gaza asked you not to?” a demonstrator asked guests heading in.
 “You are complicit.”

-___ Associated Press writers Mike Balsamo, Aamer Madhani and Fatima Hussein contributed to this report.
+___ Associated Press writers Mike Balsamo, Aamer Madhani, Fatima Hussein and Tom Strong contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.